leialey/MarvelChat/README.md

 You need to obtain your private and public keys from: https://developer.marvel.com/docs

-Add the keys to apiKey.plist (see apiKey_example.plist):
+Rename apiKey_example.plist to apiKey.plist and add your keys:

 	<key>publicKey</key>
 	<string>yourPublicKey</string>